Self-Generated CSAM Content: What You Need to Know

-As we prepare to launch the Irish Internet Hotline 2024 Annual Report this Wednesday, I want to address a term that often causes confusion—and sometimes concern: Self-Generated Child Sexual Abuse Material (CSAM).
+In light of the publication of the Irish Internet Hotline 2024 Annual Report, I wanted to address a term that often causes confusion, and occasionally concern – Self-Generated Child Sexual Abuse Material (CSAM).

 CSAM refers to any visual depiction of sexually explicit conduct involving a child.
 It is illegal to possess, distribute, or produce such material under Irish law, specifically the Child Trafficking and Pornography Act 1998, as amended.
-It is a very clear definition under Section 2 and you can read it HERE
+It is a very clear definition under Section 2 and you can read more about its terms and interpretation here.

-The term self-generated simply means that the child appears to have taken the image or video themselves, often using a smartphone or webcam, alone or with a friend in the space where the image or movie file was produced.
+The term self-generated simply means that the child appears to have taken the image or video themselves.
+This material is most often produced using a smartphone or webcam, alone or with a friend.

-It does not imply consent, intent, or awareness of the consequences.
-And crucially—it does not imply blame.
+What is crucial to remember is that the term does not imply consent, intent, or awareness of the consequences.
+It is not a moral judgement.
+It does not imply blame.

-This classification is used by analysts to describe the apparent origin of the material, not the circumstances under which it was created.
-Analysts cannot—and do not—make assumptions about whether the child was coerced, manipulated, or exploited.
+This classification is used by our analysts to describe the apparent origin of the material, not the circumstances under which it was created.
+Our analysts cannot and do not extrapolate or make assumptions about whether the child was coerced, manipulated, or exploited.
 They assess only whether the content meets the legal threshold for CSAM.

-As noted by M Leary (2010), this is a complex problem that spans a spectrum—from naively produced images to coercion and malicious viral distribution.
+As noted by M Leary (2010), this is a complex problem that spans a spectrum.
+This material ranges from naively produced images, to coercion and ultimately too to malicious viral distribution.
 The term self-generated reflects that complexity, it is categorically not a judgment.
 Prof. Mary Aiken also did a great deal of work on this issue.

-Misunderstanding this term can lead to victim-blaming, which is deeply harmful.
-Children who appear in such material are victims—regardless of how the content was created.
-They deserve protection, support, and dignity.
+Misunderstanding this term can lead to victim-blaming, which can be deeply harmful.
+Children who appear in such material are victims, regardless of the manner in which the content has been created.
+As such, providing them protection, support, dignity and justice is of utmost importance.

-In many cases, the full context behind the creation of this material can only be uncovered through home interventions by police and social services—a process that is often traumatic for families.
+In many cases, the full context behind the creation of this material can only be uncovered through home interventions by police and social services.
+This too is a process that is often traumatic for children and families.

-Meanwhile, criminals and individuals with a sexual interest in children are actively collating and sharing this material, often in deep-web hidden forums hosted by so-called “bulletproof” providers that are difficult to take down.
-In 2024, the Irish Internet Hotline has seen a very large increase in this material, which is also be seen by the INHOPE network and Law Enforcement across the world.
+Meanwhile, criminals and individuals with a sexual interest in children are actively collating and sharing this material, often in deep-web hidden forums hosted by so-called “bulletproof” providers that are increasingly difficult to take down.
+In 2024, the Irish Internet Hotline saw a very large increase in this material, which has also been seen by the INHOPE network and Law Enforcement across the world.

 The Role of the Irish Internet Hotline:

-At @Hotline.ie, we provide a safe, anonymous way for the public to report suspected CSAM.
-We work closely with law enforcement and international partners to remove harmful content and protect children.
+At Irish Internet Hotline, we provide a safe, anonymous way for the public to report suspected CSAM.
+We analyse these reports and then work closely with law enforcement and international partners to remove harmful content and protect children.

 We are proud to be part of the Irish Safer Internet Centre, alongside our partners: